Determining a Budget

 Each year, the Board of Directors of the Papio-Missouri River NRD reviews all NRD program and project activities and determines a budget necessary to carry out our mission.
 NRDs in Nebraska possess limited taxing authority, generally amounting to less than two percent of property taxes collected.

-The proposed budget calls for a Fiscal Year 2017 property tax levy of .038034, the same as in FY 2016.
-The levy would mean that the owner of property valued at $100,000 would pay a total of $38.03 in property taxes next year to support NRD projects.
+The Papio-Missouri River Natural Resources District Board of Directors last night voted to approve the Fiscal Year 2020 general operating budget that called for a decreased property tax levy of .037384 per $100 of assessed valuation.
+This means a homeowner with property valued at $100,000 would pay a total of $37.38 in property taxes next year to support NRD projects.

-The NRD’s property tax levy amounts to less than two percent of the total property tax bill for residents living within the District’s six-county area.
-“This NRD serves more residents than any other government body, with the only exception being the State of Nebraska,” said Winkler.
+The Papio-Missouri River NRD’s property tax levy amounts to less than two percent of the total property tax bill for residents living within the District’s six-county area.
+The levy is based on an estimated 6.86 percent increase in valuations across the District.

 For more information on our NRD’s budget please contact firstname.lastname@example.org or call 402-444-6222.